 underrepresented communities in government and public health, placing them as NYS AmeriCorps Public Health Fellows throughout the state.
 Numerous positions will be available; read more below and click apply to begin your journey with NYS AmeriCorps Public Health Corps!

-Currently we have one Public Health Corps position remaining, but we hope to have more open up soon!
+Currently we have no Public Health Corps positions available, but we hope to have more open up soon!

 Possible NYS AmeriCorps Public Health Fellow Activities

 ● Compile vaccine waiting list – contact pharmacies

 ● Call people on waiting list and assist with signup

 ● Educate people on preparation for vaccine

 ● Greet and direct people at vaccination sites